The bad news: Most people will experience some form of culture shock.

 Establish a time line considering your work requirements and children's school schedule.
 In some areas, it may also be beneficial to consider the time of year.
 There is nothing quite like moving to Moscow in December during a snowstorm!

 Keep an open mind.
 Do not automatically perceive anything that is different to be "wrong" or "negative".
 Different just means different.
 Try to be an objective observer and learn about why things are done differently- it may be better.
+For example, Americans often use the phrase "How are you?" to mean "hello" or "I acknowledge your presence."
+In another country, a person may wonder why Americans don't respond in detail or ask the question repeatedly.
+Thus they may interpret the behavior of walking away before one has a chance to respond to the question to be superficial or rude.
+These are merely different social customs and by learning them you can have an easier time integrating.

 Research the area and customs.
 Minimizing the shock factor can help you feel more comfortable in a new environment.
 Reading expat blogs can help you be prepared, as well as reading City/country guides.